GioCities

 • Posted in gaming

 My first published, “successful” piece of game content was The Raphael Parable, a little exploration game about wandering through an impossible office.
-I say “game content” here because The Raphael Parable isn’t a game per se, but a map.
-A mod for the Steam release of The Stanley Parable that bootstraps the assets and mechanics to create a totally different game.
+I use the word “content”, here because The Raphael Parable isn’t a game per se, but it’s a mod for the Steam release of The Stanley Parable that bootstraps the assets and mechanics to create a totally different game.

 A new version of The Stanley Parable is releasing soon: The Stanley Parable: Ultra Deluxe is slated to be a remake with improved graphics, new endings, and console support.
 When I first saw this, I thought it would be a fun opportunity to go back to The Raphael Parable and tighten up some of the work that didn’t age well (I slapped it together pretty quickly, in hindsight, and it shows in places) as a new mod for the new version of the game.